orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 *NOTE: When selecting certain controls from the toolbox, such as "Email", "Date", "Time", and "Date and Time", the appropriate data type is already selected by Form Builder.
 Changing the type to a different type might change the appearance of the control to match the type selected.*

-If an XML Schema containing simple types is available, those are listed in a Schema Type menu.
+If an XML Schema containing simple types has been attached to the form (Orbeon Forms PE only), the simples types are listed in the Schema Type menu.

 Either a built-in data type or an XML Schema data type can be selected.
 If you select an XML Schema data type, the built-in data type is automatically reset.
 Similarly, if you select a built-in data type, the XML Schema data type is reset.

 At runtime, if the value is required and does not match the specified datatype, the value is marked as invalid.
 For example, if the value must be an `integer`, the value "John" is invalid.

-*NOTE: If the control is of type `string`, doesn't have a constraint and is not required, then any value entered is valid.*
+*NOTE: If the control is of type `string`, doesn't have a constraint and is not required, then any value entered is valid.
+This is the default for input fields and text areas.*

 When an XML Schema data type is selected: